 Experience the goodness

-Power yoga is a great stress-buster, which helps treat problems such as hypertension and blood pressure.
+Power yoga is a great stress-buster, which helps treat problems such as hypertension (high blood pressure).
 It also helps in shaping the body by increasing flexibility and improving stamina and agility.
 Power yoga is a great way to increase blood circulation and boost the immune system.
 You become more patient and at peace within.
 This tranquillity percolates into all other aspects of your life.
 The mind is more relaxed and you will feel lighter.
 You become more in control of yourself and can handle stress and pressure better.

 To complement the Power yoga work out, you should also follow a balanced diet.
 Many people prefer having a Sattvik diet comprising fruits, milk, and fresh vegetables.
 Intake of the right amount of nutrients and regular yoga sessions will enable you to be in top shape—physically, mentally, emotionally and spiritually.